camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 ## Deploying EKS cluster with eksctl

-The `eksctl` tool allows the creation of clusters via a single command. but this doesn't support all configuration options.
+The `eksctl` tool allows the creation of clusters via a single command, but this doesn't support all configuration options.
 Therefore, we're supplying a YAML file that can be used with the CLI to create the cluster preconfigured with various settings.

 ### `eksctl` Prerequisites